Why Fashion’s It-Girls Are Flocking to This Los Angeles Piercer

 We recommend letting J. Colby Smith adorn your ears ASAP.

-“I started piercing in ’98, so I’m coming up on the big anniversary,” muses Smith in his signature gentle tenor as we settle into a pair of mid-century chairs at the front of the shop.
-His pint-sized rescue Chihuahua, Mouse, settles comfortably into his lap.
+“I started piercing in ’98, so I’m coming up on the big anniversary,” says Smith in his signature gentle tenor as we settle into a pair of chic mid-century chairs at the front of the shop.
+His pint-sized rescue Chihuahua, Mouse, rest comfortably on his lap.
 Although the industrial space is located, quite literally, in an alleyway in L.A.’s Silverlake neighborhood, the streams of sunlight and minimalist bohemian decor suggest more of a spa-like oasis than the typical piercing studio.
 “I have no idea how I lasted so long,” he says and laughs quietly.
 I assure him that I can think of a number of reasons why his professional success has rendered him the most in-demand piercer in recent memory.

 “I think in the beginning, the thing that attracted me to [piercing] the most was probably that it was a bit more aggressive,” he explains.
 “I think it attracted the people that didn’t necessarily fit into the mainstream—whether you were punk or goth or whatever.
 Whatever kind of weirdo you were, [the] one thing that was consistent was piercings, tattoos, and some kind of music scene.”
 With everyone from fashion models and editors to musicians and actresses now vying for an appointment, Smith recognizes that his client base has shifted significantly in the past few years.
 “Everything is a lot more refined now, which makes it appealing to a lot more people.
 It’s adaptable to so many different lifestyles, not just those [who] are trying to be angsty or aggressive.”
 Next to us, a case of diamond studs and thin gold hoops glitters in the afternoon light.